 - Physical Health.
 Although health is an important factor for anyone who is divorcing, it is especially true for the senior population.
 It is important for a divorcing individual to fully disclose to counsel his or her physical and mental health limitations, as these may be relevant to equitable distribution and alimony.

-While this list touches upon a few of the issues that must be considered when divorcing over age 50, we strongly recommend that other individuals who are considering filing for divorce establish a relationship with both an elder law attorney and a family law attorney.
+While this list touches upon a few of the issues that must be considered when divorcing after 50, we strongly recommend that other individuals who are considering filing for divorce establish a relationship with both an elder law attorney and a family law attorney.
 Such collaboration is likely to lead to a more favorable outcome.